telegraf/telegraf/docs/README.md

 ##### editMessageHTML

-Use this method to edit text messages sent by the bot or via the bot with use of HTML format.
+Use this method to edit text messages sent by the bot or via the bot with HTML formatting.

-`telegram.editMessageText(chatId, messageId, inlineMessageId, text, {parse_mode: HTML[, ...extra]}) => Promise`
+`telegram.editMessageHTML(chatId, messageId, inlineMessageId, text, extra) => Promise`

 | Param | Type | Description |
 | --- | --- | --- |